awsdocs/aws-go-developer-guide/doc_source/ec2-example-security-groups.rst

    :dedent: 4
    :lines: 42-47

 Obtain and print out the security group descriptions.
-You will explicity check for errors caused by an invalid group ID.
+You will explicitly check for errors caused by an invalid group ID.

 .. literalinclude:: example_code/ec2/ec2_describe_security_groups.go